ibm-cloud-docs/vpc/block_storage_vpc_bandwidth.md

 * The boot volume minimum allocation is 393 MBps.
 * The remaining bandwidth for data volumes is 1,607 MBps.

 The volume bandwidth that is available to the instance is apportioned on a per volume basis.
 The bandwidth is assigned per volume, not shared between volumes.
-For example, if you have an instance with four identical attached volumes but you are using only one volume, then that volume can get only the bandwidth that is assigned to it.
+For example, if you have an instance with four identical attached volumes but you are using only one volume, then that volume can get only the bandwidth that is assigned to it, which is 1/4th of the available bandwidth.
 The volume in use can't access the extra bandwidth that is assigned to the unused volumes.

 ### Unattached volume bandwidth versus attached volume bandwidth
 {: #block-vol-bandwidth}